TishShaw/TishShaw/README.md

 I'm a full-stack web developer passionate about building websites and creating something new!
 I'm currently working with React to create beautiful full-stack web apps.
 I love learning new technologies and creating apps that can help others.

-- 📫 How to reach me: ...
-[Linkedin](https://www.linkedin.com/in/tishtanya-shaw/)
-- 😄 Pronouns: ...She/Her
-- ⚡ Fun fact: ...
-I am very happy to be learning how to code!!!

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)